Lardini

-Lardini S.r.l. is an Italian fashion house founded in 1978 by three siblings of the Lardini family in Filottrano, Ancona Province.
-Luigi Lardini is its current creative director; his garments can be distinguished by a signature lapel flower constructed from wool.
+Lardini S.p.A. is an Italian luxury fashion house based in Filottrano, Ancona Province.
+The company was founded in 1978 by three siblings of the Lardini family; Luigi Lardini is its current creative director.
+Its garments can be distinguished by a signature lapel flower constructed from wool.

 History

 The company was founded by the Lardini family in 1978 in Filottrano, a town in the Ancona Province of Italy.
 At the time of its founding, Luigi Lardini was 18 years old, his sister Lorena was 19 and his other sister Andrea Lardini was 21.
 It is famous for manufacturing men's tailoring for brands Dolce & Gabbana, Salvatore Ferragamo, Versace, Valentino, Etro and Burberry.
-Lardini produces a ready to wear tailoring line, which is retailed at its showroom in Milan and three monobrand boutiques outside Italy.
+Lardini produces a ready to wear tailoring line, which is retailed at its showroom in Milan and monobrand boutiques outside Italy.
+The company closed 2025 with revenue of around €70 million, with menswear accounting for approximately 90% of sales.

 Production

 The company produces 1,600 garments per day at its headquarters in Filottrano, Italy.
 It exports 60% of its annual production.
 Lardini has created a collection with Nick Wooster.